shawnzhesun/simple-parse-tree.js/README.md

-# Simple Parser Tree in Node.js
+# Simple Parse Tree in Node.js

-Demo project for demonstrating parsing the JavaScript code into a Simple Parser Tree using ANTLR 4.
+Demo project for demonstrating parsing the JavaScript code into a Simple Parse Tree using ANTLR 4.

 ## Installation
 - Clone this repository